-St Martin’s Centre provides specialist further education, life skills courses and residential services for young adults (19 – 25) with physical disabilities, sensory, learning and communication difficulties and complex health needs.
+St Martin’s provides specialist further education, life skills courses and residential services for young adults (19 – 25) with physical disabilities, sensory, learning and communication difficulties and complex health needs.
 We are a small forward-looking college based in the centre of Stroud with links to our local FE college and other local provision.

 We offer young adults the opportunity to develop the skills needed to enjoy adulthood with as much independence as possible.
 We want them to feel valued and to grow in their ability to see themselves as an essential part of the community.

 Care, therapy and education are all delivered holistically to our students.
 Each student will have an opportunity to be involved in creating their own personalised pathway which will encompass their own needs, interests and aspirations.
 It is the next step to empower them to develop their own sense of independence and allow them to flourish.